JSBmanD/docs/pages/web/deep-views.md

 <notranslate>**App Settings**</notranslate>

-!!! warning ""
+[block:callout]
+{
+  "type": "warning",
+  "title": "Social Media Duplicates",
-    These fields are duplicates of the _Social Media_ section of your app's [main link settings page](https://dashboard.branch.io/link-settings).
-Any updates will be applied in both locations.
+  "body": "These fields are duplicates of the _Social Media_ section of your app's [main link settings page](https://dashboard.branch.io/link-settings).
+Any updates will be applied in both locations."
+}
+[/block]

 | Setting | Usage |
 | --- | --- |